 Ref Would this change affect the user's ability to attend the day centre?
 Would this change cause problems for family or carers?
 Would this change cause any extra expense?
 Would this change have any other impact?
-1 "The way you judge a society is how it treates its disabled and vulnerable people" This would be putting them to the back of the queue.
-I would say that every other service user at larkfield would be badly effected by the change of times.
-They are all set in routines of getting up, being at larkfield for nine.
-Keeping people hanging around causes great anxiety.
-Ie effects the carers who come in.
-One lady has to be on her bed at home by one this will shorten her lovely social time she has at larkefield.
-Morning sessions would be really short taking time from the outside sessions such as pony carting, gowing to town.
-People would be going home in the dark in Winter.
-Please do not do this to our service users.
-2 no no no no 3 16 miles from Larkfield means long journey currently finishing at 5pm.
+1 be putting them to the would be badly effected being at larkfield for nir the carers who come ir lovely social time she h from the outside session back of the queue.
+I wou d by the change of times ne.
+Keeping people han n.
+One lady has to be or nas at larkefield.
+Morning ts disabled and vulnerab uld say that every other s b.
+They are all set in rout oging around causes great her bed at home by one g sessions would be reat , gowing to town.
+People his to our service users. service user at larkfield ines of getting up, at anxiety.
+Ie effects this will shorten her illy short taking time 2 no no no no 3 16 miles from Larkfield means long journey currently finishing at 5pm.
 Later finish would mean sitting in rush hour traffic and not being home until after 6pm new times would impact on mum working for Age UK, breakfast etc Mum could not continue working,= drop in household income as a household of early risers a later start would be unbearable, why change something that has worked fine for more than 20 years.
 4 yes as xxx goes onto her bed and feeding pump at lunchtime so this woul give her harly anytime at the daycentre.
 This is her only time away from home with her friends so only having two hours away is so unfair as she really loves going. xxx is up very early so waiting around until 1030 will be impossible.
 She has to have her medication at lunchtime I as xxx's mother get the mornings (when xxx is well enough to attend) to do all the things that people have all day to do, but having only two hours will restrict most things, such as shopping, hospital trips and doctors for me as she is not well enough to stay any I9onger.
-This change of time will be awful for anna and me.
-Se is severly disabled, cannot stay in her chair for long and has to go on her bed to be attached to her pump at lunchtime.
+This change of time will be awful for (name withheld) and me.
+(Name withheld) is severly disabled, cannot stay in her chair for long and has to go on her bed to be attached to her pump at lunchtime.
 Her quality of life, which she loves going to Larkfields, will be reduced enormously.
 Please listen to everyone espcially us as I thing this is very unfair.
 My daughter does not get much in life and to take awy this from her is so sad.
-5 no no no no 6 Not to attend yes craig carers come at 7.30 in morning Yes carers would be affected very late in returning home and very dark in winter 7 No it wouldn't no I would not of thought so no it wouldn't 8 no no no no 9 no no no no 10 It would affect xxxx time with carers coming as they would be very elarly in the morning and she will have to wait around 2 hours before going to Larkfield It would affect my time ie going shopping to cambridge woul make me very late as I would not get there untill 11 oclock or later Mum will have later appointments 11
+5 no no no no 6 Not to attend yes (name witheld's) carers come at 7.30 in morning Yes carers would be affected very late in returning home and very dark in winter 7 No it wouldn't no I would not of thought so no it wouldn't 8 no no no no 9 no no no no 10 It would affect xxxx time with carers coming as they would be very elarly in the morning and she will have to wait around 2 hours before going to Larkfield It would affect my time ie going shopping to cambridge woul make me very late as I would not get there untill 11 oclock or later Mum will have later appointments 11 have to wait around 2 hours before going to I would not get there untill 11 oclock or